shichiro-nakahara/docs/docs/how-natanetwork-works/Tokenomics.md

 ## Bonus Multipler
 Must have used Aztec V1/V2 and any of the other privacy apps listed above.
 These users were allocated a bonus multipler.
 (2680 addresses)

+## Airdrop #3
+- Coming Soon

 ## eNATA -> NATA Migration
 The protocol will distribute eNATA tokens which are non-transferable.
-Check refer to the roadmap when the migration contract will be deployed.
+Users can redeem 1 eNATA for 1 NATA at TGE.